Early Childhood Educator

 The program emphasizes a developmental approach to promote the physical, social, emotional and cognitive growth of the children you will work with.
-Students learn management skills that allow them to provide quality programs in safe, nurturing environments.
+Students acquire knowledge and skills that prepare them to create developmentally appropriate, nurturing environments.
 The Child Development Associate (CDA) program provides performance-based training of childcare professionals who work with children from birth through age 8.

 Collin's child development program is accredited by the National Association for the

 Education of Young Children (NAEYC) and is the only program in Texas to have NAEYC

 accreditation while holding exemplary status with the Texas Higher Education Coordinating

 Board.
 Coursework is applicable as in-service training for teachers, administrators,

 If you plan to transfer to a college or university, be sure to check with Collin academic advisors and the degree requirement of the intended transfer college before beginning this program to verify course degree applicability.
 If you plan to obtain a bachelor’s degree in Child Development, Texas Woman’s University (TWU) accepts Collin College’s AAS-Early Childhood Educator.
 Check with an advisor at TWU for more information.
 Additional colleges also accept Collin College courses in Child Development; check with individual colleges for their requirements.

 Also see Associate of Arts in Teaching (AAT).